 Getting started with Agile – how do I ring-fence my teams?

 Select your team, communicate that they’re ring-fenced and get started.
-There’s never an “ideal” time to transition to Agile so don’t wait for it.
+There’s never an 'ideal' time to transition to Agile so don’t wait for it.
 The time is right before you need to deliver better/faster/meet that deadline because it takes time to sort these things out.
 We have often trained organisations only to find it was just too hard to get started because they had so many projects in flight they felt they couldn’t pause, select and ring-fence resources and start work.
-They either never start, or try to start with part time teams and are frustrated when it doesn’t work.
-And of course they say Agile doesn’t work not that they can’t prioritise and restructure their workload.
+They either never start, or try to start with part-time teams and are frustrated when it doesn’t work.

 Prioritise ruthlessly.
 If X is really important then ring-fence the right people and deliver it….which means Y has to wait.
 We understand that organisations need to finish projects and operate, they can’t flick a switch and change tomorrow.
 That said, it’s a question of prioritising what’s really important - to quote Michael Porter in an old HBR article, “the essence of strategy is choosing what NOT to do” and the same rationale applies to pulling these teams together.

 Make the change incrementally.
-If the same people need to do something else in parallel (although ideally, I’d say look at point 2!) you can ring-fence them 100% and split out their workload, say 70% Agile and leave 30% of their time for AOB.
-Of course that won’t be possible but it’s a start point.
-Measure every task accurately and within a couple of Sprints you will see the reality of the workload and how it’s split.
-That is a common situation and it means you can decide where to move the non-Agile work as you can now quantify it.
+If the same people need to do something else in parallel (although ideally, I’d say look at point 2!) you can ring-fence them 100% and split out their workload, say 70% X and leave 30% of their time for Y. It’s not ideal but it’s a starting point.
+Measure every task accurately and within a couple of Sprints, you will see the reality of the workload and how it’s split.
+That is a common situation and it means you can decide where to move the lower priority Y work as you can now quantify it.

 Are Support/Operations involved at the outset and available throughout the product delivery?